tomasharkema/nixos-nvidia-vgpu/README.md

   If you're still getting the `Unfortunately, we cannot download file...` error, use the option `vgpu_driver_src.sha256` to override the hardcoded hash.
 Find the hash of the file with `nix hash file file.zip`.
 - You will have to check your kernel, kernel `6.1.` is recommended, higher than that won't work.
 Check the [Tested In](#tested-in) section to see the tested kernels.
 - If you have a compiled merge driver, you can directly use it with the `useMyDriver` option.
 Here is an example using the driver in my google drive:

+> [!IMPORTANT]
+> `useMyDriver` is only expected to work with a compiled host merged driver.
+It's mostly a legacy option intended now for those that had already compiled a driver or want to garantee the module won't ask to add files manually with `nix-store --add-fixed`

   ```nix
   {
     inputs,